techenthusiast167/DeepWebHarvester/README.md

 # Importance in Cybersecurity and OSINT

 The DeepWebHarvester serves as a specialized tool for navigating and indexing hidden services on encrypted networks like Tor.
-Unlike conventional web crawlers, these tools delve into non-indexed, anonymous web spaces to extract valuable security-related data.
+Unlike conventional web crawlers, this tools delve into non-indexed, anonymous web spaces to extract valuable security-related data.
 Its importance spans several domains:

 - **Threat Intelligence**: Organizations employ dark web crawlers to monitor emerging cyber threats, such as stolen credentials, leaked databases, malware discussions, and planned attacks circulating on dark web marketplaces and forums.
 Early detection enables faster incident response and risk mitigation.